Trading up: Construction career fair showcases worth, wages of work in trades

 This is the fifth construction career fair held at J.P.
 Cullen, said Joe Schwengels, internship coordinator for the company.

-“The No. 1 goal is to highlight the quality careers available in in the trades,” Schwengels said.
+“The No. 1 goal is to highlight the quality careers available in the trades,” Schwengels said.

 Many students and their parents are unaware such careers can provide good wages and benefits—better wages than many jobs that require college degrees.